sagaruppuluri/EP/Module1/2-Collections/Readme.md

 ### LinkedList (Class)

 LinkedList uses doubly-linked nodes for efficient insertions/deletions anywhere but slower random access.
 It also implements Queue and Deque interfaces.

+Some of the mainly used methods in LinkedList class are:

+- `void addFirst(E e)`: Inserts the specified element at the beginning of the list.
+- `void addLast(E e)`: Appends the specified element to the end of the list.
+- `E getFirst()`: Returns the first element in the list.
+- `E getLast()`: Returns the last element in the list.
+- `E removeFirst()`: Removes and returns the first element from the list.
+- `E removeLast()`: Removes and returns the last element from the list.

 ​
 ```java

 import java.util.LinkedList;

 public class LinkedListExample {